 Your call sheet lets your talent and crew know when they should be on-set, and what's the schedule for the day.

-In many ways, your call sheet is the capstone of pre production--it uses all the information you've collected throughout this entire process.
+In many ways, creating a call sheet is the capstone of pre production--it uses all the information you've collected throughout this entire process.

 To prep your call sheet, use our free template here.